JimmyJamXD/VBA/README.md

 # VBA
-Programming in VBA to do basic functions in excel
+Programming in VBA to do basic calculation in excel that can calculate perimeter of shapes creating a GUI calculator and